How to Use Oestrogen Patches, Gel, Spray and Tablets for Menopause

-Article written by Dr Mari Walling, British Menopause Society Registered Specialist, GP, Co-founder of Lemala Health, November 2025.
+Article written by Dr Mari Walling, British Menopause Society Registered Specialist, GP, Co-Founder of Lemala Health, November 2025.
 This information is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider for personal guidance.

 Systemic oestrogen forms part of Hormone Replacement Therapy (HRT), also known as Menopause Hormone Therapy (MHT).

-There are several ways to take oestrogen: Patches, gels, sprays and oral tablets are the most commonly used methods in the UK.
+There are several ways to take oestrogen: patches, gels, sprays and oral tablets are the most commonly used methods in the UK.

 At Lemala Health, we generally prefer to prescribe what we call ‘transdermal’ oestrogen, which is oestrogen that is delivered via the skin into the bloodstream.
 These are the safest and most effective ways to replace oestrogen during perimenopause and menopause.